Skip to main content

 • Text attributes: for example, firm category, building purpose, and others.

 • Numeric attributes: for example, number of reviews, building area, and others.
-To display data as multiple slices, specify the number of ranges and their limits in the Number of ranges field when creating a widget or editing it.
-You can set up ranges of different sizes.
-The specified upper limit is not included in the range.
+You can specify the number of ranges and their limits (and set ranges of different sizes) when creating a widget or editing it.
+In all ranges except the last one, the specified upper (right) limit is not included in the range.

 • The aggregation attribute defines the size of slices.
 Aggregation is performed within one group or range.
 As an aggregation attribute, you can select: